 Figure 1: Velocity (left) and temperature (right) distribution during pressing a glass cup

 Glass pressing is probably the application where the deformations are the largest.
 In figure 1, the process begins with a sample of glass that becomes a typical cup.
 During the pressing process, the solver automatically refines the point cloud where this is necessary.
-Refinement may appear where very large deformations occur or where the geometrical details of the mold require them.
+Refinements may appear where very large deformations occur or where the geometrical details of the mold require them.
 Intelligent algorithms automatically refine the grid only where and when this is necessary during the run both in 2D and in 3D.
 These techniques are especially important when small geometrical details are involved in the final product.

 The pressing of glass is limited by two major effects.
 If the pressing time is large, the cold mold or cold plunger can freeze the flow or generate chill ripples at the glass surface.
 On the other side, if the pressing time is small, the plunger velocity is very high.
 In that case the glass could tear apart.